FunbiOyede/nodejs-starter/README.md

 # Backend System Boilerplate 📖

-This is another boilerplate for Backend System written with Node.js, Express, and MongoDB, Mongooose for learning purposes.
+This is another starter for building a Backend System written with Node.js, Express, and MongoDB, Mongooose for learning purposes.

 # Getting Started